Equidistribution and counting under equilibrium states in negative curvature and trees. Applications to non-Archimedean Diophantine approximation: Error terms for equidistribution and counting for metric and simplicial graphs of groups

 where $N\in\NN-\{0\}$ is a constant which will be made precise later on.

 Let us first prove that for all $\wt \psi^\pm\in \C^{k,\,\beta}_{\rm c} (\gengeod X)$, we have, as $T\ra+\infty$,

-In order to prove this formula, we introduce modified test functions, making them with bounded Hölder-continuous derivatives up to order $k$ (by a standard construction) in the time direction (the stable leaf and unstable leaf directions remain discrete).
-We fix $R>0$ big enough.
+In order to prove this formula, we introduce modified test functions with bounded H\"older-continuous derivatives up to order $k$ (by a standard construction) in the time direction (the stable leaf and unstable leaf directions remain discrete).
+We fix $R>0$ large enough.